 Criminal activity, as well as demonstrations and occasional protests, remain a concern throughout the country.
 In recent years, the Irish authorities have carried out a number of investigations and operations against drug-related crimes and terrorist networks.

 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Passport and Ireland Work Permit

-All nationals except EU nationals holding a valid national ID card require passport valid for at least three months beyond length of stay.
+All nationals except EU nationals holding a valid national ID card require a passport valid for at least three months beyond the length of stay.
 Some EU nationals may be required to present a valid passport in addition to a national ID card.
-Imposition of a return ticket as a condition of entry is at the discretion of the Immigration Officer at point of entry.
+The imposition of a return ticket as a condition of entry is at the discretion of the Immigration Officer at the point of entry.

 Ireland Work Permit

 European Economic Area (EEA) citizens are free to move and work wherever they want to, within Ireland and other EEA member countries.